 The next day we woke up to a bright and sunny morning with a pleasant temperature.
 We got ready really fast and started our drive to our next destination – Chikmagalur.
 Now this destination was a complete norm breaker from the popular tourism circuit which generally goes southward into the hilly and forest regions of Kerala from Mysore or Coorg.
 For Chikmagalur, you go northward.

 To start with, the drive was splendid once again.
 It’s a pleasure writing about the fantastic roads and beautiful surroundings in Chikmagalur.
 It was pure fun.
-Lunch on the way at the Hoysala Food park was good.
+Lunch on the way to the Hoysala Food park was good.
 So once sated, we continued driving with the same happy feeling.

 Having burnt our fingers by reaching Coorg later in the evening, we were careful and wanted to reach Chikmagalur well within the daylight and we did.
 But not before being smitten by the beautiful views and expanses that welcome us as we as entered Chikmagalur.
 It is not a hilly area, rather a flat kind of terrain just before the mountains started.
-Approaching this small town via spiraling roads was a joy in itself.
-Sun rays were slanting now and were creating an alluring vision in the small ponds and water bodies on the way.
-With lush green vistas, palm trees and wonderful cool breeze, it was heavenly.
+Approaching this small town via spiralling roads was a joy in itself.
+Sun rays were slanting now and we were creating an alluring vision in the small ponds and water bodies on the way.
+With lush green vistas, palm trees and a wonderful cool breeze, it was heavenly.

 Taj Gateway Chikmagalur (our place of stay) is a little away from the town.
 So we were quite impressed by it.
 Places of stay at Chikmagalur are quite good.

 The next day once again, right in the morning we were totally smitten by the weather and had a grand breakfast followed by several cups of coffee sitting out in the garden.
 Finally, we had to lazily pick ourselves up and start on a short sightseeing around the town.
 In the hindsight, we should have had a day more there just to soak in the relaxed feeling.